asadahimeka/yandere-masonry/README.en.md

 - Local tag blacklist
 - Set site API Credentials
 - Toggle NSFW content display
+- Waterfall display column toggle, if the number of columns is selected non-automatically and the number of columns is less than 6, the images will be displayed as sample_url (i.e. the size of the clicked details).
 - Set image flow layout
   - Masonry (equal width and not equal height)
   - Grid (equal width and height)